nasa/trick/docs/documentation/running_a_simulation/runtime_guis/SimControlPanel.md

 Shuts the simulation down

 ##### Lite
-A toggle button that shrinks the Sim Control Panel to hide the status message pane and Trick Logo or returns it to the default size.
+A toggle button that shrinks the Sim Control Panel to hide the status message pane and Trick Logo or returns it to the default size

 ##### Data Rec On
-A toggle button that switches data recording on or off.
+A toggle button that switches data recording on or off

 ##### RealTime On
-A toggle button that controls whether the simulation is running in real time or not.
+A toggle button that controls whether the simulation is running in real time or not

 ##### Dump Chkpnt
-Opens a file chooser to save a checkpoint file.
+Opens a file chooser to save a checkpoint file

 ##### Load Chkpnt
 Opens a file chooser to choose a checkpoint file to load into the simulation